Updated August 2014

 Enhancing Student Education

-- 312 K-12 students in Johnson County participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
-These events were hosted by the Area Health Education Centers and Office for Cultural Enhancement and Diversity.
+- 10 K-12 students in Johnson County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
+These events were hosted by the Area Health Education Center and Office for Cultural Enhancement and Diversity.

 - Johnson County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 - 6,499 KU Medical Center graduates live and/or practice in Johnson County.

 - 2 health care providers have been placed in Johnson County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.